dct2012/4wm/README.md

   * some programs have windows that don't get unmapped, like they dont send a unmapnotify or something.
     So the window will disapear and the client will still be there. steam and drracket are known to do this.
   * Add the launch option -window to steam games.
-  * Allowing chrome's file explorer configure itself causes its borders to bot be redrawn after configuring itself.
-I'm either going to find a way to redraw them or remove borders on transient windows (not sure how I feel about that.)
+(I'll probably move this outside of bugs, make a notes section or something.)
   * stdin issue.
 I think this is when other programs print to the same stream we're reading from with pretty print.
 I believe dolphin does this, not sure what the case for it is though.
 The fix to this we be somehow making out pipe more private.